 Tropical Storm Agatha

 May 29th, 2010 changed Pampojilá forever.
 Mud-slides roared down Volcán Atitlán.
 Heavy currents raced down historic lava flows opening a deep gorge below the highway.
 The current swept away a vehicle bearing the storm´s first two victims.
 Rocks, mud, and a wall of water raged at the finca.
 Tumbling boulders took out the elegant pila.
 Mud buried the finca´s church, dedicated to St. Joseph (San José).
-Thus mud and rocks destroyed most of the finca’s remaining homes.
-However, the greatest tragedy of all was the interment of an old couple as they slept, embracing.
-I thus watched in horror on May 30th as men removed their bodies.
+Mud and rocks likewise destroyed most of the finca’s remaining homes.
+However,the interment of an old couple, as they slept, embracing, was the greatest tragedy of all.
+I watched in horror on May 30th as men removed their bodies.

 From behind the finca, a huge mud-slide oozed down Santa Monica and deposited its heavy load.
 It killed all of the coffee trees in its path.
 Mud and boulders destroyed the finca´s Big House, home of owner Oscar Díaz´s great-grandfather Manuel.